GaryBoone/pirNet/README.md

     Status: Connected
     Mode: Station
     ESP8266 Location: floor=1, room=4, color=0x00f33f17

+Note the _Local IP_ address.
+That's the IP address your home network's router has assigned via DHCP to your device.

+#### OTA Updates

 Once you know the IP address, you can update the code over the air (OTA):